 Jennifer Mangels joined the Baruch College Psychology Department as an Associate Professor in 2007 after nine years at Columbia University, where she remains as an Adjunct Research Associate.
-She was promoted to Full Professor in 2011.
-She enjoys mentoring both graduate and undergraduate students in Cognitive Neuroscience and its Social and Affective subdomains, and is currently a member of the Doctoral Faculty in Psychology at CUNY, Cognitive Neuroscience subprogram, which is located at the City College of the New York.
+She was promoted to Full Professor at Baruch College in 2011.
+She enjoys mentoring both graduate and undergraduate students in Cognitive Neuroscience and its associated Social and Affective subdomains, and is currently a member of the Doctoral Faculty in Psychology at CUNY, Behavioral and Cognitive Neuroscience Training Area.

 GRAD STUDENTS and STAFF